groupdocs-merger/GroupDocs.Merger-Products/content/merger/java/extract/epub.en.md

       content: |
         ```java {style=abap}
-        // Initialize Merger with the input PPTX document
+        // Initialize GroupDocs.Merger with the source document
-        Merger merger = new Merger("file_1.pptx");
+        Merger merger = new Merger("document.epub");

+        // Specify the pages to extract
+        ExtractOptions extractOptions = new ExtractOptions(new int[] { 2 });

-        // Merge the document with another file
+        // Perform the extraction process
-        merger.join("file_2.pptx");
+        merger.extractPages(extractOptions);

-        // Save the merged document to the desired location
+        // Save the extracted pages as a new file
-        merger.save("result.pptx");
+        merger.save("result.epub");
         ```

 ############################# More features ############################
 more_features:
   enable: true
-  title: "Document merging tools"
+  title: "Comprehensive document processing"
-  description: "GroupDocs.Merger for Java supports more than 50 popular business file formats, offering a wide range of document manipulation features."
+  description: "GroupDocs.Merger for Java offers a range of powerful features to process more than 50 widely used business file formats."
-  image: "/img/merger/features_combine.webp" # 500x500 px
+  image: "/img/merger/features_extract.webp" # 500x500 px
   image_description: "Key features of GroupDocs.Merger"
   features:
     # feature loop
-    - title: "Merge different document formats"
+    - title: "Merge multiple document formats"
-      content: "Combine documents such as PDFs, Word files, presentations, spreadsheets, images, and more.
-Apply options to specify which pages should be processed."
+      content: "Combine files like PDFs, Word documents, PowerPoint presentations, Excel spreadsheets, images, and archives.
+Customize merging options to meet your needs."

     # feature loop
-    - title: "Page manipulation"
+    - title: "Page management"
-      content: "Easily move, remove, or swap selected pages to structure your business documents as needed."
+      content: "Work with specific pages or page ranges—move, remove, or reorder them to refine your business documents."

     # feature loop
-    - title: "Adjust page appearance"
+    - title: "Adjust page layout"
-      content: "Rotate pages to any angle and change orientation (landscape or portrait) for supported document types."
+      content: "Rotate pages to any angle or change their orientation between landscape and portrait."

     # feature loop
-    - title: "Extract pages"
+    - title: "Extract selected pages"
-      content: "Extract specific pages and save them as a new file or document."
+      content: "Extract only the pages you need and save them as a separate document."

   code_samples_ext:
     # code sample ext loop
-    - title: "Merge specific pages from files of different formats"
+    - title: "Extract specific pages from a document"
       content: |
-        This example demonstrates how to merge PPTX files while including specific pages from documents in other formats.
+        This example demonstrates how to extract a range of pages from a EPUB document and save them as a separate file.
       code:
         title: "Java"
         content: |
           ```java {style=abap}
-          // Specify the main file path
+          // Provide the source file path
-          Merger merger = new Merger("file_1.pptx");
+          Merger merger = new Merger("file_1.epub");

-          // Define options for selecting specific pages
+          // Set options to extract only even-numbered pages within a range
-          PageJoinOptions joinOptions12 = new PageJoinOptions(1, 2);
-          PageJoinOptions joinOptions34 = new PageJoinOptions(3, 4);
+          ExtractOptions extractOptions = new ExtractOptions(1, 3, RangeMode.EvenPages);

-          // Merge the main document with selected pages from another document
-          merger.join("file_2.docx", joinOptions12);
-          merger.join("file_3.xlsx", joinOptions34);
+          // Execute the extraction operation
+          merger.extractPages(extractOptions);

-          // Save the merged file to a new location
+          // Save the extracted pages as a new document
-          merger.save("result.pptx");
+          merger.save("result.epub");
           ```
         platform: "java"
         copy_title: "Copy"